marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

   .. index:: l1_data_B variable attribute, Blackfin

   Use these attributes on the Blackfin to place the variable into L1 Data SRAM.
-  Variables with :option:`l1_data` attribute are put into the specific section named ``.l1.data``.
+  Variables with :gcc-attr:`l1_data` attribute are put into the specific section named ``.l1.data``.
 Those with ``l1_data_A`` attribute are put into the specific section named ``.l1.data.A``.
 Those with ``l1_data_B`` attribute are put into the specific section named ``.l1.data.B``.

-.. option:: l2
+.. gcc-attr:: l2

   .. index:: l2 variable attribute, Blackfin

   Use this attribute on the Blackfin to place the variable into L2 SRAM.
-  Variables with :option:`l2` attribute are put into the specific section named ``.l2.data``.
+  Variables with :gcc-attr:`l2` attribute are put into the specific section named ``.l2.data``.

 .. _h8-300-variable-attributes: